7 Best PA Speakers (May 2023)

 Yamaha DBR10 Rear Mixer Panel

-As standalone FOH speakers a pair of these perform well in smaller venues and medium sized venues for styles that aren't loud or bass heavy.
-The sound they offer is best described as clean, loud and surprisingly full.
+As standalone FOH speakers, they work well in smaller venues and medium-sized venues for styles that aren't loud or bass-heavy.
+Their sound is best described as clean, loud, and surprisingly full.
+They are viable concert speakers.

-They provide reasonable bass for many styles but if you want some real 'thump' or are in a larger venue then you'll want to pair them with subwoofers.
-I haven't done this, but they have great reputation for combining well with subwoofers and the HPF switch works well for this purpose.
+They provide reasonable bass for many styles, but if you want some real 'thump' or are in a larger venue, you'll want to pair them with the best PA subwoofer.
+The DBR10 has an excellent reputation for combining well with subwoofers, and the HPF switch works well for this purpose.

-Although others say it can get scratched too easily, I've only experienced a few minor ones.
+Although others say that this powered speaker is easy to scratch, I've only experienced a few minor ones.
 It's a good idea to at least get a 'Speaker Tote Bag' for a 10" speaker enclosure like this one made by Gator to keep those classy looks.
 That particular bag has worked well for me.

-The power at such a light weight is really the standout feature making it suitable for a wider range of situations.
-There may be bigger, better, more expensive powered speakers out there but at this weight the DBR10 is in a class of its own.
+The power at such a light weight is the standout feature, making it suitable for a broader range of situations.
+There may be bigger, better, more expensive powered speakers out there, but at this weight, the DBR10 is in a class of its own.

 Specifications